 Illegal burning at military bases poses health threat to soldiers

-Open pits at bases in Afghanistan and Iraq often burn hazardous materials that may be harmful if inhaled.
+Open pits at bases in Afghanistan and Iraq often burn hazardous materials that create harmful fumes.

 Fri, Nov 13, 2009 at 12:08 PM